Guiding you through separation

 building resilience after separation and communicating when relationships have broken down.

 This program is supported by the Department of Communities.

 Who is Separated Mums for?

 Our Separated Mums service provides one-to-one support for Mums in the process of separation.

 This service is free for anyone in Western Australia.

 Where are we located?

-Our Separated Mums program is based at our Northbridge and Hillarys offices.
-We also provide the service via telephone and Skype appointments, to make an appointment call (08) 9261 4451.
+Our Separated Mums program is conducted out of Northbridge, Monday to Wednesday and Friday.
+We also provide the service via telephone, and secure video link or your existing Skype account.
+To make an appointment call (08) 9261 4444.